open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 is able to provide any number of named credential sets.
 This way any special credential store can be connected to the
-OCM credential management judt by providing an own implementation for the repository interface.
+OCM credential management just by providing an own implementation for the repository interface.

 One such case is the docker config json, a config